SciML/PreallocationTools.jl/docs/src/index.md

 LazyBufferCache(f::F = identity)
 ```

-A `LazyBufferCache` is a `Dict`-like type for the caches which automatically defines
+A `LazyBufferCache` is a `Dict`-like type for the caches, which automatically defines
 new cache arrays on demand when they are required.
 The function `f` maps
 `size_of_cache = f(size(u))`, which by default creates cache arrays of the same size.